neurodata/treeple/DEVELOPING.md

 Summary: Building locally with Meson (For developers)
 -----------------------------------------------------
-Make sure you have the necessary packages installed
+Make sure you have the necessary packages installed.

     # install build dependencies
     pip install -r build_requirements.txt